hasanmd1/Machine_Learning_Projects/Credit_Card_Fraud_Detection/README.md

 classification techniques to assign multiple fraud categories to a single transaction.

-### 8. Customer Behavior Profiling
-The system builds profiles of customer behavior based on historical transaction data.

 ### 9. Predicting Customer Lifetime Value (CLTV) and Fraud Impact
 The project includes a model for predicting Customer Lifetime Value (CLTV) while assessing the potential impact of fraud on a